-A unique feature of ESP is the support of database-style operations on ESP Windows through the use of primary keys and OpCodes (short for operation code) on events.
-Each event going into and coming out of ESP has an OpCode.
+A unique feature of CCL is the support of database-style operations on CCL Windows through the use of primary keys and OpCodes (short for operation code) on events.
+Each event going into and coming out of a CCL project has an OpCode.
 The OpCode of the incoming event indicates whether the event is an insert, update or delete operation and is set by the input adapter, based on the type of source and information from that source.
 Now in the simplest case, for sources that don’t send updates or deletes, every event is an insert.
-In fact, in ESP, Input Streams only accept insert events.
-So in the case of streams you can effectively ignore the OpCode, it’s always an “insert” – which doesn’t really have much meaning in the context of a stream, since streams don’t hold state – that is to say they don’t remember information from one event to the next.

 - Insert: An incoming insert event will add a row to the window (as long as there isn’t already a row in the window with the same primary key value, in which case the insert will be ignored and an error logged)